ibm-cloud-docs/hp-virtual-servers/responsibilities.md

 {: #responsibilities_ci_hpvs}

 IBM's responsibilities:
-- Deploy a fully managed, highly available, secured, IBM-owned infrastructure.
+- Deploy a fully managed, reliable, secured, IBM-owned infrastructure.
 - Fulfill requests for {{site.data.keyword.hpvs}} across multiple data centers.

 Your responsibilities:
+- Take the required actions on regular maintenance notification from IBM.
 - Use the provided UI console to provision compute and storage to meet the needs of your workload.
 - Design and deploy your workload in a way that achieves high availability by using multiple data centers.